Moving from Fresno to Roseville, CA

 Best movers from Fresno to Roseville

-Safeway Moving is our top-rated full-service pick for larger moves from Fresno to Roseville.
-With 14 years in the moving industry and service throughout California, they're a strong fit for intrastate moves of 185 miles.
+Safeway Moving is our best overall value pick for full-service moves from Fresno to Roseville.
+With 14 years in the moving industry, statewide service throughout California, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 185 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Roseville to Fresno guide.